 - 1.10 The Solent Local Enterprise Partnership (LEP) was established in 2010 after the Government offered local areas the opportunity to have more control over their future economic development.
-The Solent LEP is a business-led collaboration between private, public and education sectors and has nine local authority members, including Gosport Borough Council.
-Since 2010, the Solent LEP has secured £182.9m through the Solent Growth Deal to help create jobs, support businesses and encourage growth. - 1.11 The LEPs economic strategy Solent 2050 sets out a vision for the Solent economy in 2050 to be the global leader in maritime and climate change adaption, with towns and cities that are fantastic places to live, trade and with opportunities for all our communities to flourish.
-The provision of infrastructure is one of the LEP's strategic priorities.
+The Solent LEP was a business-led collaboration between private, public and education sectors and had nine local authority members, including Gosport Borough Council.
+Since 2010, the Solent LEP secured £182.9m through the Solent Growth Deal to help create jobs, support businesses and encourage growth. - 1.11 The LEPs economic strategy Solent 2050 set out a vision for the Solent economy in 2050 to be the global leader in maritime and climate change adaption, with towns and cities that are fantastic places to live, trade and with opportunities for all our communities to flourish.
+The provision of infrastructure was one of the LEP's strategic priorities. - 1.12 From April 2024, the Government will no longer sponsor and fund LEPs.
+From 2023, the functions and role of the Solent LEP were integrated into local democratic institutions and a new organisation called Solent Partners established.
+Solent Partners continues to deliver the Solent 2050 vision.
+Further details can be found online: www.solentpartners.com